danomatika/ofxLua/README.markdown

 brew install boost
 </pre>

+For iOS, a precompiled Boost framework is included in lib/boost as compiling for arm is non-trivial.
+See [Building Boost for iOS](http://goodliffe.blogspot.com/2010/09/building-boost-framework-for-ios-iphone.html) for more info.

 ### How to Create a New ofxLua Project

 To develop your own project based on ofxLua, simply copy the example project and rename it.
 You probably want to put it in your apps folder, for example, after copying: